Buds Burger on Mt. View Drive

-It was a very small diner next door to the old Arden Dairy building and was operated by two wonderful young woman named Norma & Martha.
+It was a small diner next door to the old Arden Dairy building and was operated by two wonderful young women named Norma and Martha.

 The main cook (Norma, I can't recall her last name all these years later) drove in from Palmer each day to cook summer & winter.

 Whenever I think of those times, it always brings a smile.
 The business partner(?)/waitress was Martha Maness who I think still lives in Anchorage.